junxit/us-congress-bills-112/bill.md

   - **(1)** *In general* Each restrictive covenant regarding cultural or historical values with respect to any interim conveyance or patent for a historic or cemetery site issued to Sealaska pursuant to the Federal regulations contained in sections 2653.5(a) and 2653.11 of title 43, Code of Federal Regulations (as in effect on the date of enactment of this Act), in accordance with section 14(h)(1) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(h)(1)), terminates as a matter of law on the date of enactment of this Act.
   - **(2)** *Remaining conditions* Land subject to a covenant described in paragraph (1) on the day before the date of enactment of this Act shall be subject to the conditions described in subsection (e).
   - **(3)** *Records* Sealaska shall be responsible for recording with the land title recorders office of the State of Alaska any modification to an existing conveyance of land under section 14(h)(1) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(h)(1)) as a result of this Act.
-- **(h)** *Conditions on certain native sites* Each conveyance of land to Sealaska from land withdrawn pursuant to section 4(b)(2) shall be subject to a covenant prohibiting any commercial timber harvest or mineral development.
+- **(h)** *Conditions on sites with traditional, recreational, and renewable energy use value* Each conveyance of land to Sealaska from land withdrawn pursuant to section 4(b)(2) shall be subject to a covenant prohibiting any commercial timber harvest or mineral development.
 - **(i)** *Escrow funds for withdrawn land* On the withdrawal by this Act of land identified for selection by Sealaska, the escrow requirements of section 2 of Public Law 94–204 (43 U.S.C.
 1613 note), shall thereafter apply to the withdrawn land.
 - **(j)** *Guiding and outfitting special use permits or authorizations*
   - **(1)** *In general* Consistent with the provisions of section 14(g) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(g)), except as modified herein, on land conveyed to Sealaska from land withdrawn pursuant to sections 4(b)(1) and 4(b)(2), an existing holder of a guiding or outfitting special use permit or authorization issued by the Forest Service shall be entitled to its rights and privileges on the land for the remaining term of the permit, as of the date of conveyance to Sealaska, and for 1 subsequent 10-year renewal of the permit, subject to the condition that the rights shall be considered a valid existing right reserved pursuant to section 14(g) of the Alaska Native Claims Settlement Act (43 U.S.C.
 1613(g)), and shall be managed accordingly.